Andrij-Kolomijec/Workouts-app/README.md

 - managing authentication between client and server
 - after successful log in / sign up request
   1. server creates token (JWT)
-  2. sends back the JWT to the client (browser) so it can be accessed there => pressence or absense of JWT allows to conditionally show pages
+  2. sends back the JWT to the client (browser) so it can be accessed there => presence or absence of JWT allows to conditionally show pages
   3. restricting access to server APIs - passing the JWT from client to server API as parts of request headers
 - the security is achieved using secret string of characters known only to the server and hashing that string with header and payload -> the result is unique signature
 - **backend**